LeetLLM

 when-to-use-structured-outputs.py

-Schema-valid JSON is only the first gate.
-Application code still checks whether the values are true, authorized, and usable before anything downstream trusts them.
+Schema-valid JSON is only first gate.
+Shape passes first, then application code checks ownership, policy, and source-of-truth state before anything downstream trusts it.

 The next example keeps these gates separate.
-Pydantic checks shape and enum values; application code checks whether the order belongs to the authenticated customer.
+Pydantic checks shape and enum values; application code checks whether the authenticated engineer can access the run's repository.

 separate-format-from-semantic-validation.py